Great spotted kiwi

-The great spotted kiwi, great grey kiwi or roroa (Apteryx haastii) is a species of kiwi endemic to the South Island of New Zealand.
+The great spotted kiwi, great grey kiwi or roroa (Apteryx maxima) is a species of kiwi endemic to the South Island of New Zealand.
 The great spotted kiwi, as a member of the ratites, is flightless.
 It is the largest of the kiwi.
 The rugged topography and harsh climate of the high altitude alpine part of its habitat render it inhospitable to a number of introduced mammalian predators, which include dogs, ferrets, cats, and stoats.
 Because of this, populations of this species have been less seriously affected by the predations of these invasive species compared to other kiwi.
 Nonetheless, there has been a 43% decline in population in the past 45 years, due to these predators and habitat destruction.
 This has led it to be classified as vulnerable.
 There are less than 16,000 great spotted kiwis in total, almost all in the more mountainous parts of northwest Nelson, the northwest coast, and the Southern Alps.
 A minority live on island reserves.

 This kiwi is highly aggressive, and pairs will defend their large territories against other kiwi.
 Great spotted kiwi are nocturnal, and will sleep during the day in burrows.
 At night, they feed on invertebrates and will also eat plants.
 Great spotted kiwi breed between June and March.
 The egg is the largest of all birds in proportion to the size of the bird.
 Chicks take 75 to 85 days to hatch, and after hatching, they are abandoned by their parents.

 Taxonomy and etymology

 This large kiwi is one of five species of kiwis residing in New Zealand.
 The other four are the tokoeka (Apteryx australis), Okarito brown kiwi (Apteryx rowi), little spotted kiwi (Apteryx owenii), and North Island brown kiwi (Apteryx mantelli).
 Great spotted kiwis are most closely related to the little spotted kiwi.
 The kiwi genus, Apteryx, is endemic to New Zealand; 44% of the bird species native to New Zealand are endemic.

-Kiwis are placed in the ratite family, which also includes the emu, ostrich, rhea, and cassowary, as well as the extinct moa of New Zealand and elephant birds of Madagascar.
+Kiwi are placed in the ratite family, which also includes the emu, ostrich, rhea, and cassowary, as well as the extinct moa of New Zealand and elephant birds of Madagascar.
 All ratites are flightless.
 While it was long presumed that kiwi were closely related to moa, recent DNA research identified elephant birds as kiwi's closest relatives.
 Additionally, kiwi are more closely related to emus and cassowaries than to moa; the latter are actually closest to the weakly flying tinamous of South America.